• May 18, 2022 News!Recruiting Editorial Board Members for IJSEE!

 Editor-in-chief

-It is my honor to be the editor-in-chief of IJSEE.
-The journal publishes good-quality papers which focous on the advanced researches in the field of Sustainability in Energy and Environment.
+I am very excited to serve as the first Editor-in-Chief of the International Journal of Sustainability in Energy and Environment (IJSEE).
 Hopefully, IJSEE will become a recognized journal among the scholars in the related fields.

 IJSEE 2024 Vol.1(1): 1-8